 Fake it, till you make it

 Yes, that’s the approach you should take to test your idea.
 In that sense, the MVP term can be slightly misleading because at the end of the day, you are building a product that can be used by a customer.
 You definitely don’t want to put up shoddy work in from of them.
-Here is a good read that discusses more about this approach.

 So, here are some approaches which you can take for building your own MVP:

 When you want to quickly and effectively convey to your user what your value proposition is and what price-point you are operating on, then landing pages come very handy.
-They are a great marketing tool where you can talk about the data gathered from surveys, interviews, etc. (You must read this blog that provides more details about using Landing Pages as MVPs).
+They are a great marketing tool where you can talk about the data gathered from surveys, interviews, etc.

 Landing pages are quick to build and doesn’t cost much.
 But make sure to gather adequate attention through aesthetics.
 Even if you don’t have a working product, going over the concept and the benefits will help you gathering lot of interest from normal users.
 You can provide a simple signup form, in case you want to keep track of users who have shown interest and at some point of time you can get back to them, when you are ready with your product.